Clear, professional plumbing help

 Stay safe.

-If the tank is leaking or the unit smells like gas, stop using hot water and keep the area clear until it is inspected.
+If the water heater is leaking or the unit smells like gas, stop using hot water and keep the area clear until it is inspected.

 2